solana-labs/solana/docs/src/cli/choose-a-wallet.md

 To keep your hardware wallet tokens safe, we suggest:

 * Only install apps using the vendor's app manager
-* Keep the hardware wallet's firmware up-to-date
+* Keep the hardware wallet's firmware up to date
 * Put keys for large amounts of tokens into its own hardware wallet.
 Store it in a secure location.